harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 the <a href="https://toc.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Theory of Computation Group</a> at the
 <a href="https://seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Harvard John A. Paulson School of Engineering and Applied Sciences</a>,
 and the <a href="https://www.physics.harvard.edu/" style="text-decoration:none; font-weight:300;">Harvard Department of Physics</a>.
-In addition, I am cross-registered at MIT and work closely with the quantum information theory group at the
-<a href="https://physics.mit.edu/research/labs-centers/mit-center-for-theoretical-physics-leinweber-institute/" style="text-decoration:none; font-weight:300;">MIT Center for Theoretical Physics</a>.
+In addition, I am cross-registered at MIT and work with the quantum information theory group at the <a href="https://physics.mit.edu/research/labs-centers/mit-center-for-theoretical-physics-leinweber-institute/" style="text-decoration:none; font-weight:300;">MIT Center for Theoretical Physics</a>.

-My research lies at the intersection of quantum information, theoretical computer science, and mathematical physics, with a particular focus on quantum learning theory, quantum complexity theory, and quantum many-body systems.
+My research focuses on quantum information science from the perspectives of theoretical computer science and theoretical physics, with particular interests in quantum complexity theory, algorithms for learning quantum systems, quantum many-body theory, and their connections to quantum gravity and quantum field theory.

-Previously, I was a Research Associate at the
-<a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Institute of Computer Technology</a>.
-Before that, I completed my mandatory military service in South Korea as a Technical Research Personnel and was also a Research Affiliate at the <a href="https://rim.math.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Research Institute of Mathematics</a>.
-Prior to that, I was an undergraduate student at <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a>, supported by the <a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Science and Technology Scholarship</a>.
+Previously, I was a Research Associate at the <a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Institute of Computer Technology</a> and a Research Affiliate at the <a href="https://rim.math.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Research Institute of Mathematics</a>.
+I received my B.S. from <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a>, supported by the <a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Science and Technology Scholarship</a>.

 📄 <a href="/assets/pdf/CV.pdf"><b>Curriculum Vitae</b></a> (Last updated: April 26, 2026)<br>
 🔗 <a href="http://www.linkedin.com/in/harris-quantum" style="text-decoration:none;">LinkedIn</a> |